MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Mahin.md

 ## The Tooling Incompatibility
 The developer experience often suffers because debugging tools rarely work equally well for both platforms.
 A logging strategy that captures the rich headers of a browser might completely miss the unique device metadata sent by a mobile handsuyuyyet.
 This creates an "observability gapuiioo" where the backend team can see that something is wrong but can't tell if the issue is a bug in the mobile code, a browser-specific quirk, or a genuine server-side failure, leading to hours of wasted investigative effort.

-## The Stagnation of the "Distributed Monolith"
-Ultimately, the shared backend becomes a "distributed monolith" that stifles the company’s ability to pivot.
-In a fast-moving market, the ability to rapidly launch a mobile-only pilot feature is a competitive advantage, but that advantage is lost if the change requires a massive overhaul of a shared API that the web team isn't ready to touch.
-The system becomes a lead weight, slowyuiiing the entire organization down to the pace of its most complex, interconnected dependency.